shyamal11/video-streaming-quic/README.md

 # video-streaming-quic
 A video streaming protocol implementation  using QUIC.

-# Video Streaming Protocol using QUIC: A Conversational Guide
+# Video Streaming Protocol using QUIC:

 Welcome to our guide on the video streaming protocol using QUIC.
 This document aims to walk you through the design and implementation of a robust video streaming protocol.
 We'll cover the features of QUIC that we've leveraged, how authentication and error handling are managed, and how multi-client support, chat messages, and video controls are implemented.
 We'll also explain the states of our DFA and the stateful nature of our protocol.